-8.1 The Data Processor shall use reasonable efforts to notify the Data Controller without undue delay (but in no event later than two (2) business days) upon Data Processor or any Sub-processor becoming aware of a possible personal data breach affecting Data Controller Personal Data.
+8.1 The Data Processor shall immediately notify the Data Controller without undue delay (but in no event later than twenty-four (24) hours) upon Data Processor or any Sub-processor becoming aware of a personal data breach affecting Data Controller Personal Data.
 Such notification shall provide the Data Controller with sufficient information to allow the Data Controller to meet any obligations to report the breach to a supervisory authority or inform data subjects of the personal data breach pursuant to Article 33 and Article 34 of the GDPR.

 8.2 The Data Processor shall take immediate, independent measures to address the breach and mitigate any adverse effects.
 To the exception of any authorities, the Data Processor shall not communicate the event of a personal data breach to any party other than the Data Controller without the written authorisation of the Data Controller.

 8.3 The Data Processor shall document in detail all personal data breaches relating to the Data Controller Personal Data, and further assist the Data Controller with their documentation of the breach pursuant to Article 33(5) of the GDPR.

 9. Data Protection Impact Assessment and Prior Consultation

 9.1 The Data Processor shall provide assistance to the Data Controller with regard to any data protection impact assessments, including any consultations with supervising authorities or other competent data privacy authorities, as the Data Controller considers necessary in order to fulfil obligations as outlined under Article 35 or Article 36 of the GDPR or equivalent provisions of any other data protection law.

 10. Documentation Requirements